 Aikikai Aikido Hombu Timetable

 This was a site made before the iOS Hombu App was released.
-It utilizes the same API that the iOS app uses, and uses AJAX and jQuery to populate the rows.
+It utilizes the same API that the iOS app uses and uses AJAX and jQuery to populate the rows.
 The rows are static HTML fetched from cache and inserted into the DOM by jQuery.
-It automatically refreshes every 60 seconds, and is in both English and Japanese.
-It’s simple, but it illustrates the effectiveness of making an API that can be used across the web, iOS and Android apps.
+It automatically refreshes every 60 seconds and is in both English and Japanese.
+It’s simple, but it illustrates the effectiveness of making an API that can be used across the web, iOS, and Android apps.

 There are more web sites I have created, like the one for a now-retired Canadian Member of Parliament, and the one for a medium-sized English school in Calgary that went bankrupt two years after I made their beautiful site.
 There are other sites I’ve contributed to with programming or data-scraping like a coupon site, an affiliate marketing site, a reverse phone number search site, and on.
-There is no shortage of freelance work.

 - Heuristics are needed because different people who oversee the official schedule enter dates differently, and in different formats, and sometimes wildly different (i.e. 2016/5/08, 16-01-5, 2016年５月１２). ↩